SruthiKorembathe/CICDImplementation/Using-the-templates.md

 behavior or side effects, and call out helpful remarks.

-Throughout the templates, I'll call out _notes_ and _tips_ like this in the
+Throughout the templates, I'll call out _notes_ and _tips_ like this in the Markdown code:
-markdown:

 > [!NOTE]
 > Here is the first note.<br>
 > Note that this is how notes look like.<br>
-> You can read more on how callout-style remarks look in GitHub markdown here:
+> You can read more on how callout-style remarks look in GitHub Markdown here:
 > [_...highlight a "Note" and "Warning..."_](https://github.com/orgs/community/discussions/16925).
-> Full options for markdown in your documentation include as part of
+> Full options for GitHub Markdown in your documentation include as part of
 > `[!style]` where "style" is one of:
 > - `NOTE` &mdash; used in this template
 > - `TIP` &mdash; used in this template